-First Published, 1988
+First Published, May 1988 Revised, October 1988

 The information in this document is subject to change without notice and should not be construed as a commitment by Digital Equipment Corporation.

 Digital Equipment Corporation assumes no responsibility for any errors that may appear in this document.

-The software described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.

-No responsibility is assumed for the use or reliability of software on equipment that is not supplied by Digital Equipment Corporation or its affiliated companies.
+The software, if any, described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.
+No responsibility is assumed for the use or reliability of software or equipment that is not supplied by Digital Equipment Corporation or its affiliated companies.

-Copyright © 1988 Digital Equipment Corporation.
+Copyright ©1988 Digital Equipment Corporation.